Part II

 Each time you choose differently in that familiar argument, you change the local field—and the future that can arise from it.

 Reality does not merely exist; it evolves.
-You are part of that evolution, nested within the fractal breath of the Firmament.
+You are one of the conditions through which that evolution takes local form.

-The Dragon thrives at the creative threshold where structure meets possibility: too much order ossifies; too much chaos dissolves.
+The Dragon’s discipline here is reading the threshold where structure meets possibility: too much order ossifies; too much chaos dissolves.
 At the edge, novelty can arise.

 When the unpredictable arrives, pause before grasping for control.
 Feel the tension.
 Sense what’s dissolving.
 Listen for what wants to be born.